-Sadie yanked her head up, and tossed snow onto her back as she did.
-When she looked at Oli her eyes were as vacant as the tundra itself, the blue of the irises washed out in the overbright light.
+Sadie yanked her head up, tossing snow onto her back.
+She gazed at Oli with eyes as vacant as the tundra itself, the blue of the irises washed out in the overbright light.
 She was as still as an anxious deer, as though caught between approaching and running away.
 In her mouth, a vole gave its last pitiful, dying spasms—that was what really gave it away.
-Even learning to hunt, Oli knew she wouldn't have really killed something—at least, not in her right mind.
+Even learning to hunt, Oli knew she wouldn't have really killed something—not in her right mind.

 Oli slowed to a walk and began to catch his breath.
 His limbs were numb from cold and exertion, and his throat stung from sucking in the frozen air.
 His chest was dusted with snow, but he didn't think to brush it off.